itsMapleLeaf/aspects-vtt/tasks.md

   - [ ] limit aspect skills based on experience
   - [ ] turn character sidebar into a drawer / overlay
   - [ ] allow users to set a crop region for the token
+  - [ ] disable form fields that players don't have permission to edit
 - token map
+  - [ ] right click menu on tokens with shortcuts for convenience
   - [ ] token deselection to hide side panel
   - [ ] measuring distance
   - [ ] draw lines
   - [ ] draw squares
   - [ ] add new token to center of screen and/or click to place token
+  - [ ] disallow attempted movement clientside
   - [ ] player cursors
   - [ ] custom token sizes
   - [ ] set background from drag and drop